How to Create Notion Investment Tracker: Stocks, Crypto & More!

 You can get started in just a few clicks:

-- Web App: Access the platform directly via the Note API Connector Web App.
+- Web App: Access directly Note API Connector Web App.

 - Chrome Extension: Install the Note API Connector Chrome Extension to use Note API Connector in Notion.